Medical Expenses Tax Relief Claim

 - Cost of a computer where there is medical evidence that it is necessary to help a person with a severe disability to communicate

 - Cost of gluten-free food for coeliacs.
 As this condition is generally ongoing, a letter (instead of prescriptions) from a doctor stating that the individual is a coeliac sufferer is acceptable.
 Receipts from supermarkets in addition to receipts from chemists are acceptable.

 The tax relief list of treatments and appliances changes from time to time.
 For more information, see the Revenue information leaflet IT 6 which is also available from your local tax office.

 Tax relief is available on the total amount of qualifying expenditure.
-Relief will be allowed at the standard rate of tax (20%) with the exception of nursing home expenditure which is allowable at the higher tax rate, if applicable.
+Relief will be allowed at the standard rate of tax (20%) with the exception of nursing home expenditure which is allowable at the higher tax rate of up to 40%, if applicable.

 You can claim a refund on any health/medical expenses via PAYE Anytime which can be accessed through myAccount (myAccount is a single access point for all Revenue’s secure online services (except ROS) and is the quickest, easiest and most convenient way to manage your tax affairs).
-You can also make a claim by completing the Form Med 1 – Health Expenses Claim for Tax Relief and submitting it to your Revenue office.
+You can also make a claim by completing the Form Med 1 – Medical Expenses Tax Relief Claim and submitting it to your Revenue office.

 If claims require clarification during processing, you will be contacted and asked to submit receipts (including a Form Med 2).

 For more related to Medical Expenses Tax Relief Claim read: